José Ignacio Goirigolzarri

-José Ignacio Goirigolzarri Tellaeche (born 4 February 1954) is a Spanish economist and executive.
-He is the current Chairman of CaixaBank since 2021 and Chairman of the state-owned holding BFA.
-From 2012 to 2021 he served as Chairman of Bankia and from 2001 to 2009 as chairman and COO of BBVA.
+José Ignacio Goirigolzarri Tellaeche (born 4 February 1954) is a Spanish economist and banking executive.
+He served as CEO of BBVA from 2001 to 2009, as Chairman of the state-owned holding BFA as well as its main subsidiary company, Bankia and from 2012 to 2021, and as Executive President of CaixaBank, Spain's largest bank, from 2021 to 2024.

 Early life and education

 Goirigolzarri earned a bachelor's degree in Economics and Business Studies from the University of Deusto (Bilbao), and a degree in Strategic Finance and Planning from the University of Leeds.

 Career

 Goirgolzarri began his professional career at Banco de Bilbao in 1977.
 In 1992, he was appointed as General Director at BBV.
 In 1999, BBV and Argentaria merged and Goirigolzarri was appointed as member of the Management Committee and head of the Latin-American businesses.
 He served as Vice Chairman of Telefónica and Repsol in 2002–2003.
 Goirigolzarri was president and COO of BBVA from 2001 to 2009, when he early-retired after working at the bank for 30 years.
 He received a lifelong pension of €3 million per year (starting from age 65), which caused an avalanche of public criticism.